 Hemlock Gorge, the raison dÍtre of the Friends, is a 23 acre reservation that was acquired by the Metropolitan Parks Commission in 1895.
 Its acquisition had been recommended by the renowned landscape architect Charles Eliot who is said to have viewed it as one of the jewels of the MPC.
 Prior to its acquisition, the property was home to several defunct factories (that had once thrived on the waterpower at the gorge), at least one home, and a dance hall that was near what is now Hamilton Place.

 The MPC transformed Hemlock Gorge into a park.
 Workers removed the dance hall and the factories, and the house became the site supervisors residence.
-A system of trails was laid out by the Frederic Law Olmstead landscape architure firmpossibly by the senior Olmstead or by Charles Eliot.
+A system of trails was laid out by the Frederic Law Olmstead's landscape architure firmpossibly by the senior Olmstead or by Charles Eliot.
 Regrettably we do not have any photos of either the dance hall or factrories.

 All indications are that the park prospered in its early days.
-Readily accessible by public transportation, especially the trolleys that ran on Chestnut Street, Needham Street, High Street and what is now Route 9, and it became a popular destination.
+It was eadily accessible by public transportation, especially the trolleys that ran on Chestnut Street, Needham Street, High Street and what is now Route 9, and it became a popular destination.

 In the early 1970s the village of Newton Upper Falls was reeling from an economic downturn.
 Many of the small factories that had been the economic cornerstone of the community closed.
 Population declined and the only elementary school, the Emerson School were shuttered.
 The school is now condominiums.

 To combat the decline, the Newton Upper Falls Improvement Association was formed.
 (Its successor organization, the Upper Falls Community Development Corporation or CDC, has been active since the late 1970s and is still in operation.

 Under the aegis of the Improvement Association, the Upper Falls became a target area for community development block grants.
-These grants led to renewal in Pettee Square area and the Railway Depot.
+These grants led to renewal in the Pettee Square area and at the Railway Depot.

 At about this time, Nan Lawrence was manager of the CDC.
 Working with a Professor at the Harvard School of Design, she wrote a history of Hemlock Gorge (which we have not been able to locate).